 When interest rates are dropping.
 Interest rates are influenced by the economy.
 If you notice that interest rates are falling, take advantage of it by applying for auto loan refinancing.
 You may not get the lowest rate out there, but you could walk away paying less on interest than you did previously — definitely a big win for your budget.

-When should I avoid refinancing?
+When should I avoid refinancing a car loan?

 Refinancing your auto loan may not always be the best financial choice.
 You may want to avoid refinancing if: